 - Pack an umbrella that can withstand a wet, gusty day even if there's no rain in the forecasts.
 Although heavy rains are less common in January, Paris is well known for its erratic and sudden downpours.

 - Make sure to pack a good pair (or two) of waterproof shoes.
 Shoes with good tread and grip are important, because the streets can be slick and icy in January.
 Especially when exploring hilly areas like Montmartre, wearing proper footwear will ensure you don't take a slide (or worse, a fall).
 When there is snow, it tends to melt when it hits the ground, creating potentially treacherous icy and slushy terrain.
 This is why high heels and dress shoes are not ideal for walking around the city in January—at least not for any length of time.
+And just because you see the locals doing it doesn't mean you should.

 - Bring a pair of high-quality gloves to make sure you don't let cold hands distract you from the sights.
 They may not be necessary in the end, but they're good to have on hand.